Jean Thomas Dulaien: Jolly Roger

-Dulaien's pirate flag was described by the mayor of Nantes as “black cloth, with white designs of human figures, cutlasses, bones, and hourglasses.”
+Dulaien's pirate flag was described by the mayor of Nantes as "black cloth, with white designs of human figures, cutlasses, bones, and hourglasses."
 A woodblock purportedly made from a drawing of the flag has survived, as have other independent drawings of it.
 The original flag was preserved for some years, but possibly later destroyed on orders from King Louis XV.
 Dulaien's flag is often confused with that of Walter Kennedy, which was described in similar terms.
 Because the original flag is missing and the extant drawings of it vary, its exact design is unknown.
+There is no evidence of Walter Kennedy flying this flag; after he mutinied against Bartholomew Roberts, Kennedy and the rest of the crew retired from piracy and sailed to Ireland.